oxen-io/loki-ios-wallet/README.md

 + if (USE_DEVICE_TREZOR)
 - if (0)
 ```

+# Testnet

+To build the application from testnet, you need to set the `TESTNET` pre-processor macro to true.
+You can do this by doing the following:
+1. Select your project (Make sure you are not selecting a target)
+2. Go to Build Settings
+3. Search "Preprocessor Macros"
+4. Add `USE_TESTNET=1` to `DEBUG` or `RELEASE` depending on what your needs are.
+5. Search "Swift Compiler - Custom Flags"
+6. Add `USE_TESTNET` under `Active Compilation Conditions`

 > We use forked the repo of [ofxiOSBoost](https://github.com/Mikunj/ofxiOSBoost/tree/loki).
 We do this ONLY for more convenient installation process.